asthetik/hbackup/README.md

 # hbackup

-hbackup is a high-performance, cross-platform CLI backup tool written in Rust.
+hbackup is a sample, high-performance, cross-platform backup tool written in Rust.
+It is designed to be fast, efficient, and easy to use, with a focus on performance and reliability.

 ## Features